 With detailed insights, municipalities can prioritize maintenance tasks based on urgency and severity, optimizing resource allocation to critical areas that require immediate attention.

-Moreover, smart systems contribute to environmental sustainability by reducing leaks and overflows, which can contaminate local water sources, particularly in regions with sensitive ecosystems.
+Moreover, smart systems contribute to environmental sustainability by reducing leaks and overflows, which can contaminate local water sources, including lakes, streams, and wetlands common in West Central MN.

 Embracing this technology ultimately leads to a more resilient and efficient sewer system, ensuring better service for communities facing unique environmental challenges and infrastructural demands.